-This is a cash budget which means that you can only spend money you actually have.
-Some financial advisors will tell you to only use actual cash or direct deposits but I see no harm in using a credit card AS LONG AS THE MONEY NEEDED TO PAY FOR IT IS ALREADY IN YOUR ACCOUNT.
+This is a cash budget, which means that you can only spend the money you actually have.
+Some financial advisors will tell you only to use actual cash or direct deposits, but I see no harm in using a credit card AS LONG AS THE MONEY NEEDED TO PAY FOR IT IS ALREADY IN YOUR ACCOUNT.

-Each person will have their own categories but here are some basic ones that I will discuss:
+Each person will have their own categories, but here are some basic ones that I will discuss:

 So… this is how it works….

-Savings- This should be approximately 15% of your paycheck but you should try to make it as high as possible, especially if your bills are low.
+Savings- This should be approximately 15% of your paycheck, but you should try to make it as high as possible, especially if your bills are low.
 It should definitely be more than your splurge or clothing account.
 You take this money and put it wherever you are on the Savings Ladder.
-(If you are working on emergency, you put it there, if you are up to retirement you put it there, etc.)
+(If you are working on an emergency, you put it there, if you are up to retirement, put it there, etc.)

 Bills- Take all your bills and add them up.
-If they sometimes fluctuate round up from an average month.
-Put that amount in your bills account.
-If there is leftover at the end of the month, it rolls over so when your electricity bill is higher in the summer, you have some extra money in the account to cover for it.
+If they sometimes fluctuate, round up from an average month.
+Put that amount in your bill account.
+If there is leftover at the end of the month, it rolls over, so when your electricity bill is higher in the summer, you have some extra money in the account to cover for it.

-Splurge- This is the last account to be filled and the first one that gets cut out when things get tough.
+Splurge- This is the last account to be filled, and the first one that gets cut out when things get tough.
 Obviously, each person will have a different idea of what gets paid from the splurge account, but this is the account for fun.
-This account get filled LAST.
-Although it is important to have “fun” this should not come at the expense of your financial security.
+This account gets filled LAST.
+Although it is important to have “fun,” this should not come at the expense of your financial security.

-These are just examples of some of the accounts that I have (I also have one for property taxes and building fees, as well as some others) and each person will decide which accounts or envelopes they need.
-You may have accounts that change over time and you may need new ones as your needs evolve.
-The point is to have money to cover all your expense and anything that may come up.
+These are just examples of some of the accounts that I have (I also have one for property taxes, building fees, and some others), and each person will need to decide which accounts or envelopes they need.
+You may have accounts that change over time, and you may need new ones as your needs evolve (if you are a new parent, for example).
+The point is to have money to cover all your expenses and anything that may come up.

-The most exciting part of using online savings accounts for some of the lesser used categories:
+The most exciting part of using online savings accounts for some of the lesser-used categories:

 Interest!
-That’s right! for example, Capital One gives you interest on these savings accounts which means that your bill money can potentially MAKE you more money while waiting to be used.
-It won’t be a lot but every little bit counts!
+That’s right! for example, Capital One gives you interest on these savings accounts, which means that your bill money can potentially MAKE you more money while waiting to be used.
+It won’t be a lot, but every little bit counts!